sdf94/sdf94.github.io/_posts/2018-03-22-sarah-floris-website-launched.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>The test data I will be using is part of my video games capstone project.
-The original data can be found on Kaggle (link: <a href="https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings">https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings</a>).</p>
+The original data can be found on <a href="https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings" target="_blank">Kaggle</a>.</p>

 </div>
 </div>